 As mentioned above, financial institutions take their cues from Canada’s central bank, and many have already responded by lowering the interest rates offered on savings accounts.
 That means any money you’ve socked away in a bank account will earn less in interest income than before the rate drops.

 How much less you earn depends entirely on the rates set by your individual bank.
 That underscores the importance of finding the best online bank and services to match your needs and financial situation.
-The BoC cut its rate by 50 basis points on March 4, then by another 50 basis points on March 13, and a further 50 basis points on March 27.
-In effect, this means you could see your savings account interest rate go down by up to 1.50%, which means less interest income for you on your savings.
+The BoC cut its rate by 50 basis points on March 4, 2020, then by another 50 basis points on March 13, 2020, and a further 50 basis points on March 27, 2020.
+Most banks then slashed their own savings account interest rates by up to 1.50%, which means less interest income for you on your savings.

 If your savings are in GICs (guaranteed income certificates), you will continue to receive the rate of interest agreed to at the time you purchased them until their maturity date.